Page Contents:

 Cord and rope are similar but different.
 Don’t use cord as a rope.
 This article summarizes it well: Rope vs Cord.
 See dedicated page for cord, which is typically used to form friction hitches on our rope.

-Tree climbing applications are typically performed with minimal slack and therefore, static (low stretch / low elongation) ropes are preferred.
 In contrast, in the rock climbing industry, it is typical for a rope is to absorb a fall, and therefore, a dynamic (high stretch) are preferred, because they deliver less ‘impact force’ to the climber.
-Saddle hunters using static ropes are urged to minimize or eliminate slack at all times.
-JRB recommends static ropes for no slack and low-slack climbing.
-However, however, if the climber is not properly managing slack, and therefore capable of a fall of more than a foot, dynamic rope should be considered.
 Here’s a great reference from the Rock Climbing industry about dynamic Rock Climbing Ropes and ratings: LINK

 Half / Twin Ropes